 Recognising Dyslexia

 The International Dyslexia Association defines dyslexia as "a specific learning disability that is neurobiological in origin.
-It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities".
+It is characterised by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities".
 This might reflect struggles with spelling, reading quickly, writing words, 'sounding out' words in the head, pronouncing words when reading aloud, and understanding what one reads.

 Symptoms can significantly vary across age groups.
 Preschool children may talk later than most, find it hard to pronounce words, and need help remembering or naming letters, numbers, and colours.
 School-age children and adolescents might read below the expected levels for their age, have problems processing and understanding what they hear, and struggle with spelling, grasp of language, and avoiding activities that involve reading.